Gravity standing on McAfee Knob

 Rocky trail

 Eventually, though, we had to move on if we wanted to get to Daleville.
-We didn’t want to waste time.
+Before long, I wondered if I should have allowed more time.
+The farther I walked, the rockier the trail became.

-The farther we walked, the rockier the trail became.
-This was not a welcomed change because it was slowing us down.
+This was not a welcomed change because I was slowing down.

 View of Carvin Cove Reservoir